mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 It is safe to say that it will take less than an hour to see your changes reflected on the production server.

-When a project has a firm deadline to meet, it will be communicated through the [dev-l10n-web mailing list](https://lists.mozilla.org/listinfo/dev-l10n-web).
-Be sure to sign up so you receive important community wide information on web related projects.
-You can also check out the deadline at page level in Pontoon.
+When a project has a firm deadline to meet, it will be indicated at the top left corner of the project page in Pontoon and at the page level.
+When necessary, it will be communicated through [the l10n-community room on Matrix]https://chat.mozilla.org/#/room/#l10n-community:mozilla.org).

-## Testing content migrated to Fluent
+## Testing content in Fluent

-This section focuses on review and test after a page is migrated to Fluent.

 ### Reviewing and updating [brands.ftl](https://github.com/mozilla-l10n/www-l10n/blob/master/en/brands.ftl)

-This new file captures all the brand and product names that appear in all the pages on mozilla.org as of now.
+This file captures all the brand and product names that appear in all the pages on mozilla.org.
 As a general rule, brands and product names remain unchanged.
 The exceptions are:

-* Account/Accounts in Firefox Account/Accounts
+* Account/Accounts in Mozilla Account/Accounts
 * Sync in Firefox Sync
 * Browser in Firefox Browser